DevWhiteFox/PixelMapperDocs/README.md

 In this panel, you can associate pixels with values of a selected type for the entire grid.
 All colors in the grid are included.

+For a simpler overview of the Color2Object panel, refer to [How to Use Color2Object](#how-to-use-color2object).

 ### **⚙️ Settings**

 There are some settings that can change the behaviour and representation of the tool.

 ![Settings](Settings.png)

+For more detailed explanations of the settings, refer to [How to Use the Settings](#how-to-use-the-settings).

 ## **📖 How to Use Grid Editor**